argriffing/phyly/examples/BEAST.MarkovJumps/MarkovMarginalRate/README.md

 <dt>edge_rate_coefficients</dt>
 <dd>
 An ordered list of edge-specific rate scaling factors.
-In this case we have only one edge, and its associated rate scaling factor is 1.
+In this case we have a scaling factor of 1 for the only edge.
 </dd>

 <dt>root_prior</dt>